dinhomathias/Amc/Transition-guide-to-Version-13.0.md

 the `Defaults` object passed to your `Updater`, you would expect the loaded `Bot` instances to use the new defaults.
 For that reason, v13 makes two changes:

-1. `Bot` instances are no longer pickable
+1. `Bot` instances are no longer picklable
 2. Instead, all subclasses of `BasePersistence` will replace all* `Bot` instances with a placeholder.
 When loading the data again, the new `Bot` instance will be inserted.